 Finally, H.B.
-1007 is overbroad in that it would make it illegal for an adult to communicate to another adult material that is legal for adults if the recipient adult simply claims to be a minor.
-It does not require that the sender of the material believe that the recipient is less than 18 years old.
+1007 is overbroad in that it would make it illegal for an adult to communicate to another adult material that is legal for adults if the recipient adult simply claims to be less than 16 years old.
+It does not require that the sender of the material believe that the recipient is less than 16 years old.
 Even if the speaker knows the recipient is an adult, this legislation would make that speech a crime.
-This, in essence, creates a "heckler's veto" in that it would allow any adult to enter a chat room or visit a website devoted to sexual health or similar topic and claim to be a minor.
-Then, the site or other participants in the chat room would be forced to either risk prosecution or restrict the discussion to what is suitable for minors.
+This, in essence, creates a "heckler's veto" in that it would allow any adult to subscribe to a list serve discussing sexual health or visit a website with photography or paintings and claim to be a minor.
+Then, the site or participants on the list serve would be forced to either restrict the discussion to what is suitable for minors or risk prosecution.
 While this may not be the intent of the statute, it is the plain language of the text and it is not enough that the government tells us that it will not be used in such a manner.
 As Justice Roberts wrote last year, "But the First Amendment protects against the Government; it does not leave us at the mercy of noblesse oblige.
 We would not uphold an unconstitutional statute merely because the Government promised to use it responsibly.
 U.S. v.
 Stevens, 130 S. Ct.
 1577 (2010).